How could 5G affect flights?

 Some aviation leaders are asking for 5G to be delayed in areas around US airports.

 Concerns have already been addressed - at least partly.
-The Federal Aviation Administration (FAA) said earlier this month that it would not object to a rollout of 5G after the technology companies concerned agreed to reduce power at 5G transmitters near airports for the first six months after the rollout.
+The FAA said earlier this month that it would not object to a rollout of 5G after the technology companies concerned agreed to reduce power at 5G transmitters near airports for the first six months after the rollout.

 However, it also announced in December that flights that rely on a radio altimeter might need to be rescheduled if there was a risk of 5G interference, effectively pitting the mobile networks against the airline industry.